MitulMistry/steam-navigator/README.md

 Users can explore trending games and new releases, as well as see sales and discounts.

 ## Demo App
-You can see a demo version of the application deployed to Heroku here: https://steam-navigator.herokuapp.com/
+You can see a demo version of the application deployed to [Cyclic](https://app.cyclic.sh/) here: https://steam-navigator.cyclic.app/

 ## Functionality
 It leverages the [Steam Store web API](https://wiki.teamfortress.com/wiki/User:RJackson/StorefrontAPI) and displays top selling games in a responsive interface.
 Users can view different categories for games with a side navigation and get more information for individual games.
 Game pages are routed via Steam Store IDs and include parsed HTML descriptions and collections of screenshots.